Shining light on magnetic monopoles through high-energy muon colliders

 \section{Partial wave unitarity}

-The coupling constant between the photon and monopole is too large for perturbation.
+The coupling constant between the photon and monopole is too large to be valid for perturbation.
 Note that, with a none-zero $\kappa_f$, the last term of $\mathcal{L}^{S=\frac{1}{2}}$ is a dimension-$5$ operator.
-Meanwhile, it has been shown that, in the case of a vector MM, the unitarity is violated at large $s$ with $\kappa_v\neq 0$.
+Meanwhile, it has been shown that, in the case of a vector MM, the unitarity is violated at large $s$ with $\kappa_v\neq 0$ for VBF processes.
 Therefore, Eq.~(\ref{eq.2.1}) can only be viewed as an EFT.
 Whether the EFT is valid in the energy range of interest needs to be checked before meaningful results can be obtained from tree level calculations.

-The breakdown of perturbative theory can be determined by the violation of partial wave unitarity~\cite{partialwaveunitaritybound,jrr1}, which has been widely used in the study of SMEFT~\cite{Guo:2020lim,Fu:2021mub,Yang:2020slb,Guo:2021jdn,Yang:2021pcf,Yang:2022fhw,unitarity1,unitarity2,unitarity3,unitarity4,ubnew1,ubnew2,ubnew3,wprime}.
-The $2\to 2$ helicity amplitudes $\mathcal{M}_{i\to f}(\theta,\phi)$ can be expanded as~\cite{partialwaveexpansion}
+The breakdown of perturbative theory can be determined by the violation of partial wave unitarity~\cite{partialwaveunitaritybound}, which has been widely used in the study of SMEFT.
+The $2\to 2$ helicity amplitudes $\mathcal{M}_{i\to f}(\theta,\phi)$ can be expanded as

 where $\varphi$ and $\theta$ are the azimuth and zenith angles of the MMs in the final state, $\lambda_{i,f}$ are helicity differences between the two particles in the initial and final states, $d^J_{\lambda_i,\lambda_f}(\theta,\varphi)$ are Wigner-D functions, and $T_{i\to f}^{J,\lambda_i,\lambda_f}$ are expansion coefficients